 I hate group work.
 Detest it.
-I’m for sure a “type A” personality, and I won’t claim that I’m the easiest to deal with when it comes to group work.
+I’m for sure a “type A” personality, and I much prefer individual work to group work.
 Group work in courses sticks people together with radically different motivations – maybe one person just wants to skirt by, and another wants a perfect score.
 Why should my grades suffer if a groupmate is happy with a C?
 And why should that groupmate have to deal with my demands?

 A similar situation could crop up in the workplace, but at least then you have a supervisor to talk to, and a poor performance by your colleague may get them additional training, reassigned, or even fired.
 I’ve found most professors state explicitly that they do not care about intra-group politics and they don’t want to hear about it – and you are 100% responsible for the project even if a groupmate doesn’t show up.
 Sometimes you can grade your groupmates’ efforts, but that does not increase the quality of the final project.

 In addition, there are questions of competency (is this their first finance class, or their eighth?) as well as time differences (are your groupmates in your same city, or across the world?) that make group work online even harder.
 Again, that could happen at work too – but at least then, you’re getting paid instead of paying.

 It’s really important to get in writing whether or not your grade will ever be based on the work of others.
 You might even prefer it that way, and it’s your right to have your own preferences – but it would be a shame to expect that you can take your online class alone and at your own pace, and instead be placed in a course that’s full of group assignments with people that you’ll never meet in real life.